seekrcentral/seekrflow/README.md

 mamba create -n SEEKR2 python=3.11 --yes
 ```

-If you plan to use seekrflow for parametrization, you will probably need a second environment to avoid conflicts.
+If you plan to use seekrflow for parameterization, you will probably need a second environment to avoid conflicts.
 ```sh
 mamba create -n SEEKRFLOW_PARAM python=3.11 --yes
 ```